rdvdijk/quotes-tweeter/README.md

 Neil Young
 ==========

-This small library was created by Roel van Dijk for @neilyounglyrics
+This small library was created by Roel van Dijk for [@neilyounglyrics](http://twitter.com/neilyounglyrics).

 A file with example quotes has been included in the data folder.